worldwidee/smart_app/README.md

 ## Example Project

 There is a detailed example project in the `example` folder.
-You can directly run and play on it.
+You can directly run and start working on it.
 There are code snippets from example project below.

 ## Basic Setup
 Run SmartApp.setup() in main function.